 5. Cubed Ice Lends Better Texture

-While crushed ice is better for flash-blending and creating drinks where a slushy kind of consistency is desired, for the creamy Colada, whole ice cubes contribute to its famed voluptuous texture.
+While crushed ice is better for flash-blending and creating drinks where a slushy kind of consistency is desired, for the creamy Colada, blending whole ice cubes contribute to its famed voluptuousness.
 “It will help with the consistency of the drink, making it on the thicker side,” says Lopez.

 6. Stylish Glassware Keeps It Authentic

-If all you have is a wine goblet or Collins, well sure, pour in your Piña Colada, pop in a sustainable straw, and have at it.
+If all you have is a wine goblet or Collins, well sure, pour in your Piña Colada, add a sustainable straw, and have at it.
 But if you really want to hold to the tropical flair for which the drink is famed, Lopez strongly suggests its classic stemware: “Piña Coladas look beautiful in Poco Grande glasses or Hurricane glasses.”
-And if a rum floater finds its way onto its crest, all the better.
+And if a rum floater finds its way onto its crest and the cocktail is topped with a paper umbrella, all the better.